The Clear Edge

 • With OS: 2 hours founder × 36 = 72 hours founder time + 216 hours team time

-Founder time saved: 216 hours yearly = 5.4 work weeks redirected to strategic work.
+Founder time saved: 216 hours yearly, equal to 5.4 work weeks redirected to strategic work.

 Automate capacity allocation.
 Let the system determine who does what.

-The third integration: capacity allocation respects time windows and energy modes.
+The third integration is simple: capacity allocation must respect time windows and energy modes, not just who owns the task.

-Most founders delegate work but don’t integrate when work happens or what energy state it requires.
-Result: the team delivers at the wrong time, or the founder reviews when depleted.
+Most founders delegate work but don’t wire when that work happens or what state it requires, so the team delivers at the wrong time and the founder reviews when depleted.

 Synchronization rules: